 Trick Boss: He ambushes your party from behind moments after you defeated his somewhat easy first boss form.
 Hope that you inverted your party formation and healed, because he's a lot tougher the second time around.

 The embodiment of Kain's repressed hatred and jealousy for Cecil, he wishes to act out Kain's buried desires to kill Cecil and claim Rosa for himself.
-Defeating him is the purpose of Kain's Lunar Trial.
-At some point between the original game and The After Years, he manifested again and this time was victorious, and escaped into the world while Kain cast off his name to become the Hooded Man.
-For most of The After Years, the character called "Kain" is actually Dark Kain.
+Defeating him is the purpose of Kain's Lunar Trial in the GBA and PSP releases.
+He returns in The After Years to torment Kain with the same temptations once again.

 Ascended Extra: Only took part in a short sidequest exclusive to the Advance release, but was a major antagonist in The After Years.

-Climax Boss: The fight with him occurs immediately after The Reveal that the Hooded Man is Kain and this guy is an imposter.
+Climax Boss: The fight with him occurs immediately after The Reveal that the Hooded Man is Kain and this guy is an impostor.

 Cutscene Power to the Max: He makes his introduction to Porom by slicing apart an entire pack of enemies in one hit.
 Immediately after this, he joins the party, and said skill is nowhere to be found.